 Our approach to procurement and our supply chain includes:

-Company staff must contact and work with the Procurement department when looking to work with new suppliers so appropriate checks can be undertaken.
+Company staff must read the Procurement process contact and work with the Procurement department when looking to work with new suppliers so appropriate checks can be undertaken.

 The company will require that the main contractor substitute a new subcontractor.

 Advice and training about modern slavery and human trafficking is available to staff through our mandatory safeguarding policies and procedures.
 It is also discussed at our compulsory staff induction training.

 We are looking at ways to continuously increase awareness within our organisation, and to ensure a high level of understanding of the risks involved with modern slavery and human trafficking in our supply chains and in our business.

 We will know the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain if:

 - No reports are received from our staff, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.

 This statement was presented for approval at the Executive Board on 10 July 2018